Contents

 • Little Corona Del Mar Beach Tide Pools

-• Newport Bay for kayaking
+• Newport Bay kayaking

 • Newport Landing Whale Watching Tour

-• This whale-watching tour was very affordable, costing $15 / person, and you can even find tickets for $10.
-Simply search “Newport Landing Whale Watching Tour $15” for discount prices.
-The day we went was calm and sunny; we saw many dolphins, no whales, but didn’t get seasick.
-It felt worthwhile for the price, with beautiful views.
+• This whale watching tour was particularly cheap; we bought tickets for $15 per person, and you can even find tickets for $10 each by searching for Newport Landing Whale Watching Tour $15 or similar.
+The day we went was calm and sunny, and we saw many dolphins, though no whales, but we didn’t get seasick.
+It felt worth the price, and the scenery was nice.

 • Dana Point Deep Sea Fishing Trip